Break-up of the Beatles: Background

 Epstein's management style was to let the group pursue their musical notions and projects, while often mediating when there was a conflict.
 This role began to diminish after the band stopped touring in 1966, although Epstein still exercised a strong influence over the band's interpersonal relations and finances.
-In mid-1967, Apple Corps was initiated under Epstein's oversight as a tax shelter endeavour.
-However, on 27 August, he died of a medical drug overdose; the consequences of his absence, combined with the Beatles' inexperience as businessmen, led to an unexpectedly chaotic venture that added stress for the band during the coming months.
+In mid-1967, a tax shelter endeavour was initiated under Epstein's oversight, comprising a revised legal partnership (of the four Beatles) and an associated corporation named Apple Corps (to which most Beatles revenue would be paid).
+However, on 27 August, Epstein died of a drug overdose; the consequences of his absence, combined with the Beatles' inexperience as businessmen, led to an unexpectedly chaotic venture that added stress for the band during the coming months.

 Epstein's death left the Beatles disoriented and fearful about the future.
 McCartney sought to initiate projects for the group, although his bandmates grew perturbed by his growing domination in musical as well as other group ventures.
 Lennon later reflected that McCartney's efforts were important for the survival of the band, but he still believed that McCartney's desire to help came from his own misgivings about pursuing a solo career.
 McCartney felt that the four members' evolution from musicians to businessmen was central to the band's disintegration.
 Epstein's role as band manager was never replaced, and ultimately the lack of strong managerial leadership contributed significantly to the break-up.